Nutrition & Physical Activity

-Through a partnership with the Arizona Nutrition Network, the Office of School Health and Wellness Initiatives provides nutrition and physical activity technical support and resources to school staff, teachers, students, and their parents at over 200 schools within Maricopa County.
+Through a partnership with the AZ Health Zone, the SNAP-Ed team provides nutrition and physical activity technical support and resources to school staff, teachers, students, and their parents at over 200 schools within Maricopa County.
 Our team of Registered Dietitians (RD) is available to assist in an integrated school, parent, and community-based approach to improve the health behaviors of children and their families.

 Supplemental Nutrition Assistance Program